Bluenose shiner: Pteronotropis welaka

 Bluenose shiners inhabit backwaters and river swamps to spring-run streams and are often associated with areas of aquatic vegetation and deep pools (Florida Natural Areas Inventory 2001, Gilbert 1992, Bass et. al. 2004).
 In Florida, there are two disjunct distributions, the St. Johns River basin and the western panhandle with no known occurrences between the St. Johns and the Apalachicola rivers (Gilbert, 1992).
 The first specimens were collected from the St. Johns River, near Welaka, in 1897 by William C. Kendall (Bass and Hoehn, 2010).

 The bluenose shiner’s population is widely separated and isolated from each other, which makes it vulnerable to extirpation (local extinction) (Albanse et al. 2007).
 The Florida Department of Environmental Protection’s impaired waters data from 1998-2007 indicates that several of the sub-watersheds have elevated nutrients, which is a threat because of the decline in water quality due to the elevated nutrients.
 Land changes from agriculture to residential development may result in increased nutrients and turbidity (cloudiness of water caused by sediments), habitat loss, and increased use of water (Hoehn 1998).
 The panhandle of Florida’s population also faces threats from potential water reservoirs in the future, as they can cause water quality alterations and habitat fragmentation.
 Other threats include the non-native island apple snail.
 Grazing of native aquatic vegetation by the island apple snail may lead to replacement by non-native aquatic plant species, which may not be used by the bluenose shiner.

 Conservation and Management

-The bluenose shiner is protected as a State Species of Special Concern by Florida’s Endangered and Threatened Species Rule .
+The bluenose shiner is protected as a State Threatened species by Florida’s Endangered and Threatened Species Rule .

 Biological Status Review (BSR)